 Skip to main content

-The program has a particular focus on supporting small-scale fisheries and fisheries located in developing regions.
-Small-scale fisheries supply around half of the global catch and employ more than 90% of people working for fisheries, the vast majority of whom live in developing regions.
+The Pathway program has a special focus on small-scale fisheries in developing economies.
+These fisheries supply around half of the global wild fish catch and employ over 90% of workers in the sector yet face unique challenges.

 Funding